timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014A-AID TO SMALL BUSINESS/Sec. 637.md

   * "(G) In this contract, the term 'qualified HUBZone small business concern' has the meaning given that term in section 31(b).

-  * "(H) In this contract, the term 'small business concern owned and controlled by service-disabled veterans' has the meaning given that term in section 632(q) of this title."
+  * "(H) In this contract, the term 'small business concern owned and controlled by service-disabled veterans' has the meaning given that term in section 3(q)."

 * (4)(A) Each solicitation of an offer for a contract to be let by a Federal agency which is to be awarded pursuant to the negotiated method of procurement and which may exceed $1,000,000, in the case of a contract for the construction of any public facility, or $500,000, in the case of all other contracts, shall contain a clause notifying potential offering companies of the provisions of this subsection relating to contracts awarded pursuant to the negotiated method of procurement.